-- Students who have declared a baccalaureate major with at least a 3.0 GPA are eligible to apply for grants up to $2,000.
+- Baccalaureate students with at least a 3.0 GPA as well as faculty sponsors are eligible to apply for grants up to $2,000.

-- Faculty sponsors or students with at least a 2.50 GPA are eligible to apply.
-Students who conduct research for academic credit or capstone research are not eligible for this funding opportunity.
+- Students who conduct research for academic credit or capstone research are not eligible for this funding opportunity.

 - The application cycle will follow the below timeframe:

 Semester of Research Application Due Selection Decision Funds Available Fall February March $3,000 Spring October November $3,000 Summer February March $4,000

 - All undergraduate research grants will require completion/participation in the following:

 - An assessment of the experience (developed by the Institute) completed by each participant

 - At least one campus presentation

 - A reflective letter (minimum of 200 words) reflecting on the experience and learning

 - At least two photographs showcasing the immersion experience